Growth can be fueled in many different ways

 Raising equity, but want to reduce the impact of dilution?

 Institutional equity in Canada is picky—if you can raise it, you have built a promising business.
-But it is very expensive in the long-term, because you had to give a substantial portion of the business up.
-Our Gap Debt™ product can be a substitute for equity, or at least complement it—either way it enables you to keep more of the business you’ve built.
+But it is very expensive in the long-term, because you had to give a substantial portion of the business up, and you had to yield some strategic direction to a new partner.

 Looking to acquire a competitor(s) and need capital?